"I have more than 20 years of experience with mediation and arbitration. If you want your case treated fairly, I’m your guy" - James E. Smith

 The benefits of arbitration include quick results, a fair evaluation and the conclusions of lots of cases.

-Nevada also has a mediation program which is not as active as its arbitration program.
-Many contracts, agreements and insurance policies now have clauses requiring that the parties go to mediation and/or arbitration to settle any dispute rather than just going out and filing a lawsuit.
+Nevada also has a mediation program that is not as active as its arbitration program.
+Many contracts, agreements, and insurance policies now have clauses requiring that the parties go to mediation and/or arbitration to settle any dispute rather than just going out and filing a lawsuit.